oubino/locpix_points/README.rst

     pip install -r requirements.txt

-Also need to install https://github.com/mims-harvard/GraphXAI
+Also need to install DIG

 To do this clone the repository to your desired location